BabylonJS/Documentation/content/toolsAndResources/assetLibraries/proceduralTexturesLibrary/wood.md

 ## Using the Wood procedural texture

 Wood procedural texture can be found here:
 - Normal: [Normal](https://cdn.babylonjs.com/proceduralTexturesLibrary/babylon.woodProceduralTexture.js)
 - Minified : [Minified](https://cdn.babylonjs.com/proceduralTexturesLibrary/babylon.woodProceduralTexture.min.js)

+> ⚠️ WARNING: The CDN should not be used in production environments.
+Please use self-hosting for production.

 A demo can be found here: <Playground id="#K41IJ#3" title="Wood Procedural Texture Demo" description="Wood Procedural Texture Demo"/>